gwillem/robotgame/bots/waterlinie.md

 * If stuck at spawn, go to other spawn
 * Only classify enemy as vulnerable, if he is static -> is_static()
 * Optimize ally assignments (in assign_enemies()), as some bots now miss the boat

+1. match replay keyboard shortcuts
+3. match > display some more info about owners
+4. disable -> remove bot

+==

+sys exit if you're about to loose store match results in mongodb